carpentries-incubator/genome-mining/_episodes/02-antismash.md

 There are some extra analyses that can be done adn information that can be obtained.

 ## Webpage
-AntiSMASH can be also used through this [web:](https://antismash.secondarymetabolites.org/#!/start) You will be asked to give your email.
+antiSMASH can be also used through this [web:](https://antismash.secondarymetabolites.org/#!/start) You will be asked to give your email.
 Then, the results will be sent to you and you will be allowed to donwload a folder with the annotations.

 # Understanding the output